WekyJay/WkKit_WiKi/en_US/General/ConfigFiles.md

    Kit: 'NCKit'
    # Whether send newcomer kit auto.
    Auto: true
+   # Send mode (1: Send a single kit 2: Send kit contents)
+   Mode: 1
+   # Strict detection mode
+   # if it is turned on, the game data will be strictly detected.
+   # And even if the data is lost, players who have played will not distribute it.
+   Strict: false
 KitCode:
    # CDK Key (don't change it at will)
    Key: 'none'